Commercial Vehicle

 If the buyer or the seller has an unpaid fine for an offence under the Highway Safety Code or under a municipal traffic or parking bylaw.

-If the vehicle is not authorized for road use or has been stored for one year or longer
+If the vehicle is prohibited from being put into operation or has been stored for one year or longer

 Registration at the dealership is carried out when the vehicle is delivered to the buyer.